isaac-pj/vr-store/wiki.md

 # next

-no - look to for any object
-no - publish look to component no - update wait for template render ok - custom font ok - rotation system
+no - create a global config file no - look to for any object no - publish look to component no - publish router component no - update wait for template render ok - custom font ok - rotation system